jjalbuenacabuyao/phyquiz-naive/src/content/formulas/newtons-law.md

-p# Newton's Laws of Motion
+# Newton's Laws of Motion

 ## First Law (Law of Inertia)